 - Because we produce recent operas in English, we reinforce opera’s relevance as a theatrical and musical art form to our current lives.

 As opera companies across the country look for ways to attract new patrons and fill theaters, we offer a lean, contemporary, audience-aware approach.
-In its short life-span, UrbanArias has already served as an incubator for new works: Fort Worth Opera decided to program April 2011′s hit Glory Denied after seeing it at UrbanArias.
-We are also beginning to produce and commission operas in conjunction with other prominent national companies, thereby building a body of short contemporary repertoire that will fill a growing niche in the American operatic scene.
+In its short life-span, UrbanArias has already served as an incubator for new works: Fort Worth Opera decided to program April 2011’s hit Glory Denied after seeing it at UrbanArias.
+Paul’s Case will also have a life beyond Arlington and New York.
+We are also increasingly recognized as a valuable and important contributor to the American operatic scene: Opera America President Marc Scorca mentioned us in a town hall about San Diego Opera in April, 2014 (start watching at 21:00 to catch Marc’s evaluation of opera in America today, and his shout-out to UrbanArias . . .
+“These companies are defining a 21st-century American opera that is not just opera on a grand scale, but opera on an INVENTIVE scale.”)

-We feel that the combination of UrbanArias’ fresh, cutting-edge approach to opera and the dynamic new Artisphere will help draw world-class performing artists and composers to Arlington.
-UrbanArias hopes to make a lasting contribution to Arlington’s continued artistic growth and cultural diversity, as well as focusing national attention on our sophisticated, urban community.
+We feel that the combination of UrbanArias’ fresh, cutting-edge approach to opera and the dynamic spaces of the Atlas Performing Arts Center and Signature Theatre will help draw world-class performing artists and composers to Arlington and H Street.
+UrbanArias hopes to make a lasting contribution to the area’s continued artistic growth and cultural diversity, as well as focusing national attention on our sophisticated, urban community.

-This program is supported in part by: the Arlington Cultural Affairs Division of Arlington Economic Development and the Arlington Commission for the Arts (www.arlingtonarts.org); the Virginia Commission for the Arts, the National Endowment for the Arts, and the Billy Rose Foundation.
+This program is supported in part by: the Arlington Cultural Affairs Division of Arlington Economic Development and the Arlington Commission for the Arts (www.arlingtonarts.org); the Virginia Commission for the Arts, the National Endowment for the Arts, the Theodore H. Barth Foundation; the Aaron Copland Fund for Music, The Niles Foundation, and the Billy Rose Foundation.